serverless-nextjs/serverless-next.js/packages/serverless-nextjs-component/README.md

 Of course there are tradeoffs ...
 An architecture using one lambda per page in theory results in lower boot times.
 However, the implementation of this component is designed to ensure a minimum amount of compute happens at the Lambda@Edge.

-_How do I interact with other AWS Services within my app_?
+#### How do I interact with other AWS Services within my app?

 See `examples/dynamodb-crud` for an example Todo application that interacts with DynamoDB.

-_Should I use the [serverless-nextjs-plugin](https://github.com/danielcondemarin/serverless-nextjs-plugin/tree/master/packages/serverless-nextjs-plugin) or this component?_
+#### Should I use the [serverless-nextjs-plugin](https://github.com/danielcondemarin/serverless-nextjs-plugin/tree/master/packages/serverless-nextjs-plugin) or this component?

 Users are enocouraged to use this component instead of the `serverless-nextjs-plugin`.
 This component was built and designed to fix issues the plugin has like the [CloudFormation resource limit](https://github.com/danielcondemarin/serverless-nextjs-plugin/issues/17).